 2. Offshore IT Projects are Out of Your Control !!!

 This is an obsolete reason in the offshore outsourcing industry.
 Nowadays people are always connected with each other, thanks to modern media and communication apps.
-No matter how far you live in you are always a click away from your team.
-It is always a good practice to know full details about your team so that you can get an idea, what you should expect from them.
-Project management tools can be very helpful and almost necessary tools in order to get things done in a structured way.
+No matter what the distance is, you are always one click away from your team.
+It is always good practice to know full details about your team so that you can get an idea of what you should expect from them.
+Project management tools can be very helpful and necessary in order to get things done in a structured way.

 There are some awesome project management tools in the market.

 - Zoho projects